That projected dollar amount results from a 108.9% acceleration compared to $22.7 billion for 2020.

 Below are exports from Algeria that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Algeria’s goods trail Algerian importer spending on foreign products.

-As technology continues to grow increasingly important to the global economy, Algeria maintains highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Algeria maintains highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.

 Algerian Export Companies